-- Elevate the tip of the guide bar, keeping light pressure down on the front of the power head while tightening the clutch cover nuts fully. - When secure, ensure the chain brake is disengaged and check to see that the chain runs freely in the guide bar groove. - When operating a new saw chain, stop and check the tension after a few minutes work (with the engine stopped and blade brake applied).
-This is necessary due to initial stretch being taken up in the chain links. - Warning: A loose saw chain is dangerous and may result in a serious accident.
+- Elevate the tip of the guide bar, keeping light pressure down on the front of the power head while tightening the clutch cover nuts fully. - When secure, ensure the chain brake is disengaged and check to see that the chain runs freely in the guide bar groove. - When operating a new saw chain, stop and check the tension after a few minutes work (with the engine stopped and blade brake applied)

+WARNING: A loose saw chain is dangerous and may result in a serious accident.

-8.2 FUEL & LUBRICATION (FIGS.13 - 16)
+8.2 FUEL & LUBRICATION - FIGS. 10 - 11

-This chain saw is equipped with a 2 stroke air cooled petrol engine.
+This chainsaw is equipped with a 2 stroke air cooled petrol engine.